expresspigeon/blog/src/content/kb/editor/creating-and-editing-newsletter.md

 ## Basic Structure

-Watch a short video to learn a basic editor structure.
+Watch this short video to learn a basic editor structure:

 <iframe src="https://player.vimeo.com/video/174626161" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Rows & Columns

-When creating a newsletter from scratch you’ll see a highlighted row from which you can choose the number of columns in your row as well as the type of content for each block:
+When creating a newsletter from scratch you’ll see a highlighted row from which you can choose the number of columns in your row, as well as the type of content for each block:

 * [Text](setting_content_text)
 * Image